FACTBOX-From tech to education, China's season of regulatory crackdown | Business

 China cracked down on what it described as a "chaotic" celebrity fan culture on Friday, barring platforms from publishing popularity lists and regulating the sale of fan merchandise after a series of controversies involving artists.
 EDUCATION

 Beijing has introduced regulations that bar private, for-profit tutoring companies from raising capital overseas.
-The rules also say tutoring centres must register as non-profits, may not offer programmes for subjects already taught in public day schools, and ban classes on weekends and holidays.
+The rules also say tutoring centers must register as non-profits, may not offer programs for subjects already taught in public day schools, and ban classes on weekends and holidays.

-A competitive higher education system has made tutoring services extremely popular with parents, but the government has lately sought to reduce the cost of child-rearing in an effort to nudge up a lagging birthrate.
+A competitive higher education system has made tutoring services extremely popular with parents, but the government has lately sought to reduce the cost of child-rearing to nudge up a lagging birthrate.
 ONLINE FINANCE

 In November, shortly before Ant Group Co Ltd was set to list in what would have been a record share sale, China's banking regulators issued draft rules calling for tighter control of online lending, in which Ant was a giant player.
 The regulations set limits on cross-provincial online loans and capped loans to individuals.